tudelft3d/geo5016/index.md

 ## Assessment

 The final delivery is an Internship Report.
-The requirements of this report can be found in this FILE 1 The report will be assesed by your Geomatics Supervisor.
+The requirements of this report can be found in this [file](download/geo5016_internship_report_requirements.docx)
+The report will be assesed by your Geomatics Supervisor.
 This is 70% of the mark.
 The other 30% of the mark is an assessment by your Workplace Supervisor on professional skills.
 Both marks should be above 5.0.
 Otherwise a retake is needed.